marie-phu-qui/Lord-of-the-News/README.md

 - Expectations
 - Work Styles :
   Nat : home codeur
-  Kyoko & Marie : 9am - 8pm codeurs
+  Kyoko & Marie : 9am - 8pm codeurs.
 We will split research in teams of ones.
 We acknoledge that we are more efficient are a fluid team with pairing opportunities on harder to tackle challenges.
 - Personalities snippet
-- Declarations
-  Remember to ask for help before the problem becomes painful.
+- Declarations : Remember to ask for help before the problem becomes painful.
 Don't stay stuck.
 Take breaks.
 Keep it entertaining.
 Learn the tech.

 # Team Focus
 - Project Owner : Marie